Washington DC Visitors

 Tours Requiring Congressional Assistance

 The White House is the only tour that requires congressional assistance in order to obtain tickets.
 Before a White House tour can be requested, the following information for each guest is required: Full name (including middle initial), Gender, Date of Birth, Social Security Number, Area Code and Phone Number, City and State of Current Residence, and Country of Birth.
 Please only include possible dates for which you are available for a tour, not the dates you are traveling.
-To place a ticket request, please gather together all of the required information and then call my Washington, D.C.
-Office (202.225.7751) and speak with a member of my staff, or e-mail the information directly to Cindy Blackburn (Cindy.Blackburn@mail.house.gov).
+To place a ticket request, please gather together all of the required information and call my Washington, D.C.
+Office (202.225.7751).
+A member of my staff will be happy to assist you.